From Cambridge to the Great Ouse

-The navigable river Cam runs for 14.5 miles (23.2 kim), from Cambridge to the junction with the Great Ouse, at Pope's Corner.
-Upstream from Cambridge, the river is used by canoeists as far as Guilden Moor (Cam) and Audley End (river Granta).
-There are 3 locks.
+There is around 15 miles that is navigable of the River Cam, from Cambridge to the junction with the Great Ouse, at Pope’s Corner.
+Upstream from Cambridge, the river is used by canoeists as far as Guilden Moor (Cam) and Audley End (River Granta).

-There are a series of navigable man-made channels (lodes) feeding into the river:
+There are a series of navigable man-made channels, called lodes, that feed into the river.

-Reach Lode (2.1 miles) and Wicken Lode (1.5 miles) feed into Burwell Lode (3.7 miles), which joins the Cam at Upware, about three miles upstream of Pope's Corner.
+Reach Lode (2.1 miles) and Wicken Lode (1.5 miles) feed into Burwell Lode (3.7 miles), which joins the Cam at Upware about three miles upstream of Pope’s Corner.
 These are open and maintained by the Environment Agency.
-Swaffham Bulbeck Lode (cut-off by an inoperable lock) is semi-navigable, and Bottisham Lode is currently unnavigable.
-These lodes are not maintained for navigation but, along with others, are proposed for restoration.

 Many of the drains or lodes leading off the river have been navigable since Roman times.
 In the Middle Ages, the river was used to transport stone to the university and corn dowstream to the Great Ouse and onwards to Kings Lynn.
 As the university expanded, the river was needed for the transport of food and building materials.
 In 1703, an Act was passed for improvements above Clayhithe, and a further Act in 1813.